Alcossebre: Eucharist every Sunday at 12:00 at the Church of St. Christopher’s.

 Funerals in this part of Spain normally occur within 24-72 hours after death.
 Sometimes there is time to organise this important last rite for a loved one, but in the event of a sudden death, that trauma is added to by the speed of the local funeral system.

 The Funeral Services here are very well organised, and the Tanatori staff helpful and sympathetic.
 However, whether you want a Church service, a service at the Tanatori Chapel, or simply a pastoral visit, please do not hesitate to contact us.
 One of our pastoral care team will be happy to visit you at home, or at hospital.
 During that visit, we can help you to navigate the Funeral Services system if you don’t have an English speaking friend or contact to assist you.

 Due to the short time within which to organise a funeral, sometimes people decide to hold a Memorial Service instead.
 This can be held at a convenient time after the cremation, allowing friends and loved ones time to attend.

-Our Church Warden will be happy to assist you on:
+Our Chaplain will be happy to assist you on:

 If there is no reply on this number, then please use the Contact Us method given elsewhere on this site, and we will get back to you as soon as possible.

 A comment on “The Spanish Funeral Process”